 Start your day by making a visit to Eldheimar Museum on Heimaey, the only inhabited island of the archipelago.
 There, you will learn all you have to know about the 1973 volcanic eruption which almost destroyed the island if it wasn’t for the locals who used massive hoes to curt the lava flow and ultimately saved the town.
-From the museum, you will be able to see the lava which extended the size of the island by 20% !
-Don’t forget to make a stop at the Sæheimar Aquarium and say hi to Tóti, perhaps the friendliest puffin you’ll ever see who was rescued at birth after its colony left the island and headed to the sea.
+From the museum, you will be able to see the lava which extended the size of the island by 20%.
 Also watch out for the whales as you take a scenic boat ride around the otherwise inaccessible islands surrounding Heimaey.

 Explore the Volcanic Westman Islands with us on our (summer only) trip!

-There is more to Reykjanes than the Blue Lagoon and Keflavik Airport!
+There is more to Reykjanes than the Blue Lagoon and Keflavik Airport.
 Did you know that Reykjanes peninsula is located on a rift zone between the North American plate and the Eurasian plate?
 That means it’s the only place where you can see the Mid-Atlantic rift above sea level.
 That alone should motivate you to explore the area, shouldn’t it?
-If you’re still hesitant, a visit to Iceland’s largest hot mud spring called Gunnuhver, the Mars-like landscape of Krýsuvík as well as a descent into Raufarhólshellir which is one of Iceland’s longest lava tubes will not disappoint.
+If you’re still hesitant, a visit to Iceland’s largest hot mud spring called Gunnuhver, the Mars-like landscape of Krýsuvík as well as a short hike down into Raufarhólshellir which is one of Iceland’s longest lava caves.

 Join our Between Continents: Reykjanes & The LAVA Tunnel tour and let’s explore the peninsula together!

-An honorable mention must be given to Lilja Guesthouse which didn’t make the top 5 but deserves full recognition: A family-run for generations, the farmhouse has been recently converted into a charming and comfortable guesthouse where you will eat the best langoustine sandwich of your life and bottle feed the tiniest lambs.
+An honorable mention must be given to Lilja Guesthouse which didn’t make the top 5 but deserves full recognition: A family-run farmhouse has been recently converted into a charming and comfortable guesthouse where you will eat the best langoustine sandwich of your life and bottle feed the tiniest lambs in spring time.
 Located as far from Reykjavik as you can get on a two-day trip, Lilja is the best place to recharge after visiting the Jökulsárlón Glacier Lagoon and before glacier hiking.
 Bonus points for the unequaled hospitality of its owner, Óli and the delicious breakfast.
-Psst, don’t miss the homemade smoothies and the dill smoked salmon or you’ll be sorry.